alphagov/search-api/doc/schemas.md

     ```
     "expanded_search_result_fields": {
-      "fault_type": [
+      "foo": [
         {
-          "label": "Recall",
+          "label": "Bar the bar",
-          "value": "recall"
+          "value": "bar"
         },
         {
-          "label": "Non-urgent fault",
+          "label": "Baz the baz",
-          "value": "non_urgent_fault"
+          "value": "baz"
         }
       ],
     ```

-    Will return make the presenter replace the `fault_type` with value `recall` with the hash `{ "label": "Recall", "value": "recall" }`.
+    Will return make the presenter replace the `foo` with value `bar` with the hash `{ "label": "Bar the bar", "value": "bar" }`.
 This can be used when displaying the search results.

 ## Indexes